 Fort Irwin is a somewhat small town located in the state of California.
 With a population of 8,096 people and just one neighborhood, Fort Irwin is the 442nd largest community in California.

-The armed forces are a huge part of the life in Fort Irwin, employing 43.14% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Healthcare industries employ 22.35% and 21.57% of the civilian workforce, respectively.
+43.14% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Irwin.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Healthcare industries respectively employ 22.35% and 21.57% of the civilian workforce.

 Also of interest is that Fort Irwin has more people living here who work in computers and math than 95% of the places in the US.